lbryio/aioupnp/README.md

 # UPnP for asyncio

-`aioupnp` is a python 3.6-8 library and command line tool to interact with UPnP gateways using asyncio. `aioupnp` requires the `netifaces` module.
+`aioupnp` is a python 3.6-8 library and command line tool to interact with UPnP gateways using asyncio. `aioupnp` requires the `netifaces` and `defusedxml` modules.

 ## Supported devices
     Actiontec